-This pineapple dump cake is an easy recipe for those times when you don’t have much time but you want a sweet treat.
+This pineapple dump cake is an easy recipe for those days when you don’t have much time but you want a sweet treat.

 Familiar Sweet Treat